stormpath/stormpath-documentation/source/auth_n.rst

 6. Once the Directory is located, Stormpath will look for an Account in your application's Directories that matches this information.

+.. only:: rest

      a.
 If a matching Account is found, Stormpath will return the existing Account's ``href``.

      b.
 If a matching Account is not found, Stormpath will create one and return the new Account's ``href``.

   7. At this point, a language/framework-specific integration would use this ``href`` to create a Session for the user.

+.. only:: csharp or vbnet

+  .. only:: csharp

+      a.
+If a matching Account is found,

+      b.
+If a matching Account is not found,

+   7. At this point,

+  .. only:: vbnet

+      a.
+If a matching Account is found,

+      b.
+If a matching Account is not found,

+   7. At this point,

+.. only:: java

+    a.
+If a matching Account is found,

+    b.
+If a matching Account is not found,

+ 7. At this point,

+.. only:: nodejs

+    a.
+If a matching Account is found,

+    b.
+If a matching Account is not found,

+ 7. At this point,

+.. only:: php

+    a.
+If a matching Account is found,

+    b.
+If a matching Account is not found,

+ 7. At this point,

+.. only:: python

+    a.
+If a matching Account is found,

+    b.
+If a matching Account is not found,

+ 7. At this point,

 As a developer, integrating Social Login into your application with Stormpath only requires three steps: